 ASYFAIR aims to deconstruct and critique dominant notions of consistency and inconsistency in legal studies, border studies, legal geography and anthropology, and to offer a richer lexicon with which to describe and assess legal systems.

 The EU, the UNHCR, and the Council of European Immigration Judges have issued detailed procedural instructions about how judges, representatives, applicants, interpreters and witnesses should conduct themselves in asylum hearings.
-This project will open new horizons in research into legal studies by employing a three-fold conceptualisation of what consistency is, that goes beyond approaches that valorise decisions, outcomes and legal results.
-Doing so will subject the lynchpin concept of procedural consistency to sustained, multi-methodological social scientific scrutiny for the first time.
+This project opens new horizons in research into legal studies by employing a three-fold conceptualisation of what consistency is, that goes beyond approaches that valorise decisions, outcomes and legal results.
+Doing so subjects the lynchpin concept of procedural consistency to sustained, multi-methodological social scientific scrutiny for the first time.

-ASYFAIR employs an innovative combination of methodologies that will produce unique and rich data sets including multi-sited legal ethnography, discourse analysis, interviews, and quantitative analysis, and will be situated in multiple EU countries, such as Germany, France, the UK, Greece and Hungary.
+ASYFAIR employs an innovative combination of methodologies that will produce unique and rich data sets including multi-sited legal ethnography, discourse analysis, interviews, and quantitative analysis, and is situated in multiple EU countries, such as Germany, France, the UK, Austria, Belgium, Greece and Italy.

-ASYFAIR will conduct long-term, ethnographic fieldwork in Germany.
+ASYFAIR conducted long-term, ethnographic fieldwork in various courts in Germany.

-ASYFAIR will conduct fieldwork in the French asylum appeals court.
+ASYFAIR conducted fieldwork in the French asylum appeals court (CNDA).